lsa-pucrs/Player-Stage-Manual/README.md

-# donnie-user-manual
+# Player-Stage-Manual
-Donnie User Manual
+Manual do Player/Stage